 Fixed-Rate Mortgage Loans

-The fixed-rate mortgage or FRM is a loan that has a fixed interest rate and set payments.
-This is the most common type of mortgage offered by banks, but it can be offered by private individuals, as well.
+A fixed-rate mortgage or FRM is a loan that has a fixed interest rate and set payments.
+This is the most common type of mortgage offered by banks, but it can be offered by private individuals.
 The greatest benefit of this loan is that the borrower has the same payment every month.